mozilla-l10n/documentation/src/products/firefox_desktop/adding_release.md

 To track this work, you need to file a bug in Firefox::Build Config (like [this example](https://bugzilla.mozilla.org/show_bug.cgi?id=1359321)), blocking the original tracking bug for the locale (`fx-l10n-LOCALE`).

+## Create a Bugzilla component

+Before filing a new bug, the localization team needs to provide the translation for `%LOCALE_NAME% Localization`, as the component description includes both English and translated versions.

+Once that information is available:
+* File a new bug following [this template](https://mzl.la/3jzjaza).
+Replace `%LOCALE_NAME%` with the locale name (e.g. `Lao`), `%LOCALE_CODE%` with the locale code (e.g. `lo`), and `%LOCALIZED_DESCRIPTION%` with the translation provided by the team.
+For example, for Lao the whole description will result in `Lao Localization (ການແປພາສາລາວ)`.
+* Once the component is available, update the [GitHub tracking issue](https://github.com/orgs/mozilla-l10n/projects/3/views/1) with the link to this bug, and move all existing bugs from `Other` to this new component.

+## Set up searchplugins

+Check the [Set up searchplugins](setup_searchplugins.md) document for detailed instructions on how to set up searchplugins for new locales.

 ## Verify language name

 The language name associated to the locale code is displayed in a few places in Firefox interface (language settings for web content, contextual menu for dictionaries).
 The language name needs to be defined in: